USACE-Cloud-Compute/cloudcompute/providers/awsbatch/README.md

-## Container Compute AWS Batch Compute Provider
+## Cloud Compute AWS Batch Compute Provider
-The container compute aws batch provider is for production compute in AWS
+The cloud compute aws batch provider is for production compute in AWS

 ```golang
 //create a provider